 - state government positions with a median salary of about $196,000, and outpatient care facilities with a median salary of about $188,000.

-While making a decision to go into the field of psychiatry, a student must consider the various job availability and salary.
-In general, the field of psychiatry is a growing field that continues to show steady growth over the years.
+A student must consider the various job availability and salary while making a decision to go into the field of psychiatry.
+In addition, the field of psychiatry is a growing field that continues to show steady growth over the years.
 Since psychiatrists are prime to treat mental illnesses, it is valuable to find out how to become a psychiatrist.